vishvAsa/rAmAnujIyam/tattvam/yAmunaH/Agama-prAmANyam/sarva-prastutiH/02_uttara-paxaH/04_siddha-vastuni_shabda-prAmANyam.md

 <details><summary>Buitenen - Notes</summary>

-[146]: Quotations not identified; but for the argument, see Prakarapapañcikā, p 183 f
+[146]: Quotations not identified; but for the argument, see Prakaraṇapañcikā, p 183 ff
 </details>

 <details><summary>मूलम्</summary>